 Life Insurance Loans

-Certain life insurance policies have a cash value component that the policy holder can barrow against.
+Certain life insurance policies have a cash value component that the policy holder can borrow against.
 Insurance companies charge different rates of interest but most are between five and nine percent annually.
 As long as the policy holder repays the loan, the insurance policy will stay intact, but if payments are not met, the value of the policy could drop even if the regular premiums are paid.

 The same can be said for loans against a retirement fund.
 Parents may only borrow 50 percent of the vested account balance and it must be repaid within five years.
 Parents can also borrow money from family members, but this can cause a rift in the family if it is not repaid as promised.